Facilitation

 What is stakeholder engagement?

-Of course, the definition of a stakeholder can depend on who is defining it.
-For our purposes, we are referring to any person, group, or entity that has an interest in a project or will otherwise be affected by it.
-This could refer to clients, your own team members, or a third party that your client and team are collaborating for (e.g., an interest group).
+A stakeholder might refer to a person, group, or entity that has an interest in a project or will otherwise be affected by it.
+This could refer to clients, your own team members, or a third party that your client and team are collaborating for, like an interest group.
+(Engaged stakeholders are different from stakeholder engagements, like a client kickoff call or working session.)

 Why you should prioritize stakeholder engagement